 I played around with these protein bars 5 times: no chocolate, without almonds, with chocolate chips, even using chocolate and berry protein powders.
 Every time they came out amazing – foolproof recipe.
 And the best part is the bars are ridiculously easy to make – 10 minutes, 6 ingredients and no baking.
 They are vegan, gluten free and dairy free.

 I was shocked at the nutritional info.
-These protein bars look so bad for you, you know what I mean?!
+These homemade protein bars look so bad for you, you know what I mean?!
 And at same time each bar contains only 0.5 tbsp coconut oil and peanut butter each, 0.5 tsp chocolate chips, 2.5 g sugar and 5.8 g carbs.
 Loaded with heaping 2 tbsp of protein powder and almonds, each bars delivers 9 g protein and 14 g fat.
 Happy dance.

 I made protein bars high fat instead of high in carbs and sugar on purpose.
 My recommended daily fat intake is 50 g per day and these bars contain 14 g of healthy fats.
 So, don’t be scared.:) I’d rather eat healthy fats than sugar.
 And that’s my main problem with all commercial protein bars, not to mention a horrible list of ingredients.
 Even so popular Quest bars.
 I’m #sorrynotsorry but there is nothing good about Quest bars.
 Unless you travel a lot, I do not recommend Quest bars.

 I recently found my favourite plant based protein powder ever – Vega.
 I like the fact I can mix it with water and it tastes delicious.
 I would rather eat than drink my calories.
-I used Vega vanilla, chocolate and berry to make these bars, as well as Sunwarrior protein powder.
+I used Vega vanilla, chocolate and berry to make these homemade protein bars, as well as Sunwarrior protein powder.
 I do not recommend using plain pea or hemp protein powder in this recipe.

 - 1/3 cup coconut oil